5T33Z0/OC-Little-Translated/I_Windows/Windows_fixes.md

 6. Double-click `Bluetooth.reg` to import it into your registry.
 7. Reboot.

-You should now be able to connect peripherals without having to re-couple your devices if you switch between macOS and Windows
+You should now be able to connect peripherals without having to re-couple your devices if you switch between macOS and Windows.